Start Free Pilot

 • Kernel principal component analysis (Kernel PCA), TSNE

-Pattern Recognition Process Overview
+Pattern Recognition and Machine Learning Process Overview

-A pattern itself is represented by a physical object that one can observe or an abstract concept.
+Pattern data is represented by a physical object that one can observe or an abstract concept.
 In general, a pattern is a term for how we characterize an item (e.g., describing a flower).
 Patterns have different classes as well (e.g., different species of the same glower).
 The important point here is that pattern classification requires a proper selection of attributes and representation of patterns.

 Let’s take a closer look at this process: